-- The owner owes outstanding monies, of £500 or more, to the Council following the carrying out of remedial works, - The property has been empty for 1 or more years or appears to have been abandoned and/or has been a source of frequent complaints received by the Council, - The necessary Enforcement Notices and documentation have been served.
+- The owner owes outstanding monies, of £500 or more, to the Council following the carrying out of remedial works, - The property is been empty or appears to have been abandoned and/or has been a source of frequent complaints received by the Council. - There should be no proposed CPO action within a 2 year period. - The property must not be the subject of any bankruptcy action.
+(This would usually be noted on the title or highlighted through Council Tax Records). - The necessary Statutory Notices and documentation have been served.